 There are many legitimate reasons that this convention has become the norm.
-In ball-screw-driven machine tools, using a ball screw with a very tight pitch to achieve stellar accuracy and repeatability usually results in a decrease in the maximum rapid rate – which is a real bummer if you need the machine to move large distances.
-Technologies such as linear motors are capable of moving very fast over long distances, but sacrifices often need to be made when it comes to resolution and accuracy of the encoders that feedback the motors motion to the machine’s control system.
-Even linear scale technologies, while being readily able to increase a numerically controlled machining system’s ability when it comes to accuracy and repeatability, must by default be an additional piece of hardware which accompanies the linear motor or ball screw/linear guide system.
-Any additional hardware, as any engineer will tell you, is subject to damage, misalignment, or in the case of milling equipment -contamination from the chips, dust and coolant that are part of the milling process.
-It would seem that the combination of large, capable, precise, and economical has been an elusive one in machine tool industry.
+In ball-screw-driven machine tools, using a ball screw with a very tight pitch to achieve stellar accuracy and repeatability usually results in a decrease in the maximum rapid rate.
+That’s a real bummer if you need the machine to move large distances.
+Technologies such as linear motors are capable of moving very fast over long distances.
+However, sacrifices often occur when it comes to the resolution and accuracy of the encoders that feedback the motor’s motion to the machine control system.

-Fortunately, this very problem that the DATRON MLCube LS has been created to solve.
+Fortunately, that’s the very problem the DATRON MLCube LS was created to solve.

 Linear Scales for Precision in Large Format Milling

-The ML Cube LS represents the latest in a long lineage of ever improving portal/gantry designed CNC milling equipment from DATRON.
-Building on the success of the DATRON MLCube, which provides 3 m/s2 acceleration, advanced dynamics and jerk control, 0.1 micron resolution, and the ability to exercise up to 60,000 RPM across its 60“ by 40” work envelope, the MLCube LS makes the significant addition of an integrated linear scale system on X and Y axes.
+The MLCube LS is one of the latest upgrades for DATRON’s portal and gantry-designed CNC milling equipment.
+Building on the success of the DATRON MLCube, which provides 3 m/s2 acceleration, advanced dynamics and jerk control, 0.1-micron resolution, and spindle speeds up to 60,000 RPM across its 60″ by 40″ work area, the MLCube LS further improves machining accuracy with an integrated linear scale system on the X and Y axes.

-To avoid the hurdles common to achieving tight accuracy across a large area, DATRON engineers have employed a unique combination of technologies that together present a robust and highly precise positioning system: the integrated measurement system.
-This integrated system marries the accuracy and repeatability advantages of the external linear scale, with the well-established and optimized mechanics of the ball screw-driven / linear guide axis.
+To avoid the typical challenges of achieving tight accuracy across a large area, DATRON engineers employed a unique combination of technologies to deliver a robust and highly-precise positioning system: the integrated measurement system.
+This integrated system marries the advantages of an external linear scale’s accuracy and repeatability with the well-established and optimized mechanics of a ball screw-driven, linear guide axis.
 In the same way that unifying a servo motor with the associated ball screw by eliminating the drive belt, the ball screw/linear guide/linear scale system benefits in its operation and longevity overall by combining components and optimizing the system.

 - System is free of wear or maintenance